 Give your students a hands-on connection to science and their community with Adopt-a-Beach.

-For more than 25 years, the Adopt-a-Beach program has brought people together to keep Great Lakes shorelines healthy, safe, and beautiful.
-This year-round service learning opportunity lets you teach outdoors at your local Great Lakes shoreline.
+For more than 30 years, the Adopt-a-Beach program has brought people together to keep Great Lakes shorelines healthy, safe, and beautiful.
+This year-round service-learning opportunity lets you teach outdoors at your local Great Lakes shoreline.
 Students connect to a local beach while learning about beach health and the impacts a community can have on natural areas.

-Download Lesson Plans for Adopt-a-Beach
+Lesson plans for Adopt-a-Beach

 If you’d like deepen your students’ learning, check out the free lesson plans you can use before, during, and after your Adopt-a-Beach cleanup.
 All documents and data sets in the lesson plans can be found on this page.

 These NGSS-aligned lesson plans are designed to support students in thinking critically about how humans impact the environment.

 Want to take it even further?
 Educators also have free access to our full NGSS-aligned curriculum, Great Lakes in Our World, which teaches core science concepts and improves critical thinking skills while connecting students to their community and the incredible natural resource in their own backyard.

 At each cleanup, students collect litter and record data on what they find.
 Afterwards, the Team Leader enters the data online, where it joins data from other volunteers across the region to form a larger picture of Great Lakes coastal litter.